owhite/MESC_UIs/README.md

 If you're a fan of the VESC motor controller project, it is conceivable that these could be adapted to work with that system as well but that is untested at this point.

-At present the three functional programs in this repo are app.py, vert.py and headless.py
+At present the functional programs in this repo are:
  * MESC Web Cal, the ESP32 Web Server
  * app.py runs with 'python3 app.py' and makes a fairly functional web page
  * vert.py is PYQT5 app that can be run using VNC on your android